Enable automatic tuning

-Enable automatic tuning on database
+Enable automatic tuning on an individual database

 The Azure SQL Database enables you to individually specify the automatic tuning configuration on each database.
 On the database level you can choose to inherit automatic tuning configuration from parent server, "Azure Defaults" or not to inherit the configuration.
 Azure Defaults are FORCE_LAST_GOOD_PLAN enabled, CREATE_INDEX enabled, and DROP_INDEX disabled.

 The general recommendation is to manage the automatic tuning configuration at server level so the same configuration settings can be applied on every database automatically.
 Configure automatic tuning on an individual database if the database is different that others on the same server.

 To enable automatic tuning on a single database, navigate to the database in the Azure portal and then and select Automatic tuning.
 You can configure a single database to inherit the settings from the server by selecting the option or you can specify the configuration for a database individually.

 Once you have selected appropriate configuration, click Apply.